 Tree Planting: Fruit trees and fruiting vines may be planted in permanent garden areas.
 Compost is first placed in the bottom of the hole and then plants are planted.
 Labeling and heavy watering should follow each planting.

-Mulching Pathways: Laying cardboard out in the pathways first (remove any plastic tape), and then spreading mulch over the cardboard.
+Mulching Pathways: First (remove any plastic tape), then lay card boards out in the pathways, and finally spread mulch over the cardboard.

 Mulching Garden Beds: Laying leaf/hay mulch on the growing beds.

 Weeding: Pulling weeds (undesired plants) from the garden beds, pathways and perimeter of the garden.
 Ask the UCF staff member which plants are weeds.

 Fertilizing: Spreading collected coffee grounds, mushroom compost, or other compost in the growing beds to provide vital nutrients to plants.